CadeBrown/cadebrown.github.io/_posts/2020-10-23-kata-3-ckc-exprs.md

 }
 ```

-You'll notice that an AST for a function call, such as `f(a, b, c)` will have the function being called as the first element of `sub`, and the rest of the arguments appended after it.
-This may seem unintuitive, since `f(a, b, c)` would be represented as a `AST::KIND_CALL` AST with children: `{f, a, b, c}`.
-But, it should make sense because `f` can actually be an expression on its own right, so it still needs to be an AST and not just a name.
+You'll notice that an AST representing a function call (such as `f(a, b)`) will have the function object being called as the first element of the resulting AST, and the rest of the arguments appended afterwards (in this example, `sub` contains `{f, a, b}`).
+This may seem unintuitive, but it is the best way to represent it, since the function can be an arbitrary expression as well, and not just a name.
+So, we need support for a function of any expression type, and thus it must be an AST as a child.
 So, remember this when reading the output -- function call ASTs have the function as their first child

 If you want to improve error messages, think of common mistakes, or ways the parser could fail (for example, do you want to emit a warning if an expression such as `a + ;` is given?
 You could detect that in rule `E8`, after you accept a token, but the recursive call for the right side fails -- you could print an error message).
-I've kept the error messages minimal, but still descriptive, and only in places that are definitely fails.
+I've kept the error messages minimal, but still descriptive, and only in places that are definitely failures.

 #### Final Touches